Aberdeen

 Ben Brown Fine Arts

-The next gallery on your itinerary is Ben Brown Fine Arts*.
-Continue walking along Yip Fat Street to visit The Factory, also on the same street – not hard to miss as its exterior wall is covered in graffiti.
+Walk along Yip Fat Street to visit Ben Brown Fine Arts in The Factory – hard to miss as its exterior wall is covered in graffiti.
 Joining the Wong Chuk Hang neighbourhood in 2021, the gallery was first founded in London in 2004 by art dealer, Ben Brown.
-Established in Hong Kong in 2009, the gallery is known for their depth of expertise and inventory in 20th century European and American art, with famous names such as Lucio Fontana, Les Lalanne, Alighiero Boetti and Gerhard Richter.
+Established in Hong Kong in 2009, the gallery is known for their depth of expertise and inventory in 20th century European and American art, with famous names such as José Parlá, Candida Höfer, Les Lalanne, and Alighiero Boetti.

 Mou Projects